utnet-org/utility-cli-rs/docs/NEW_NEAR_CLI_INTERFACE.md

 ```

 ## Extensions
 Extensions design is a work in progress.
-They are here mostly to show that we haven't forgotten about particular functionality and that this functionality will not be a part of `Core NEAR CLI`.
+They are here mostly to show that we haven't forgotten about particular functionality and that this functionality will not be a part of `Core unc CLI`.

 ### `developer` extension
 ```txt